-In JTC 1, in accrediting delegates to attend meetings, P-and O-members shall register them in the ISO Meetings application or the IEC Meeting Registration System (MRS), as appropriate.
+In accrediting delegates to attend meetings, national standards bodies from P- and O-member countries shall register them in the ISO Meetings application.

-The hosting National Body can access the list of delegates through the ISO Meetings application or the IEC Meeting Registration System (MRS) so that it can make appropriate arrangements for the meeting.
-It is the responsibility of the P-members and O-members with participants who need invitation letters to send the names of these participants directly to the hosting National Body.
+The hosting national standards body can access the list of delegates through the ISO Meetings application so that it can make appropriate arrangements for the meeting.
+It is the responsibility of the national standards bodies in countries with participants who need invitation letters to send the names of these participants directly to the hosting national standards body.

 The hosting organizations are advised to verify and provide information on access means to meeting facilities.
 As per clause 4.2.1.3, a document describing logistics for the meeting shall be circulated.
 As well as location and transport information, it should provide details of the accessibility of meeting facilities.